Sequential composition of answer set programs: Introduction

 \section{Introduction}

-Non-monotonic reasoning is an essential part of human intelligence prominently formalized in artificial intelligence research via answer set programming (cf. \citeA{Brewka11,Lifschitz19,Baral03,Eiter09}).
-Answer set programs are rule-based systems with the rules and facts being written in a sublanguage of predicate or propositional logic extended by a unary non-monotonic operator ``$not$'' denoting {\em negation as failure} (or {\em default negation}) \cite{Clark78}.
+Non-monotonic reasoning is an essential part of human intelligence prominently formalized in artificial intelligence research via answer set programming \cite<see e.g.>{Brewka11,Lifschitz19,Baral03} among other formalizations \cite<see e.g.>{Antoniou97}.
+Answer set programs are rule-based systems with the rules and facts being written in a sublanguage of predicate or propositional logic extended by a unary non-monotonic operator ``$not$'' denoting \textit{negation as failure} (or \textit{default negation}) \cite{Clark78}.
 While each monotone (i.e., negation-free) answer set program has a unique least Herbrand model (with the least model semantics \cite{vanEmden76} being the accepted semantics for this class of programs), for general answer set programs a large number of different purely declarative semantics exist.
-Many of it have been introduced some 30 years ago, among them the {\em answer set semantics} \cite{Gelfond91} and the {\em well-founded semantics} \cite{vanGelder91}.
-The well-founded semantics, because of its nice computational properties (computing the unique well-founded model is tractable), plays an important role in database program.
-However, with the emergence of efficient solvers such as DLV \cite{Leone06}, Smodels \cite{Simons02}, Cmodels \cite{Giunchiglia06}, and Clasp \cite{Gebser12}, programming under answer set semantics led to a predominant declarative problem solving paradigm, called {\em answer set programming} (or {\em ASP}) \cite{Marek99,Lifschitz02}.
+Many of it have been introduced some 30 years ago, among them the \textit{answer set semantics} \cite{Gelfond91}.
+With the emergence of efficient solvers such as DLV \cite{Leone06}, Smodels \cite{Simons02}, Cmodels \cite{Giunchiglia06}, and Clasp \cite{Gebser12}, programming under answer set semantics led to a predominant declarative problem solving paradigm, called \textit{answer set programming} (or \textit{ASP}) \cite{Marek99,Lifschitz02}.
 Answer set programming has a wide range of applications and has been successfully applied to various AI-related subfields such as planning and diagnosis (for a survey see \citeA{Brewka11,Eiter09,Baral03}).
-Driven by this practical needs, a large number of extensions of classical answer set programs have been proposed, e.g. {\em aggregates} (cf. \citeA{Faber04,Faber11,Pelov04}), {\em choice rules} \cite{Niemela99}, {\em dl-atoms} \cite{Eiter08a}, and general {\em external atoms} \cite{Eiter05}.
+Driven by this practical needs, a large number of extensions of classical answer set programs have been proposed, e.g. \textit{aggregates} \cite<cf.>{Faber04,Faber11,Pelov04}, \textit{choice rules} \cite{Niemela99}, \textit{dl-atoms} \cite{Eiter08a}, and general \textit{external atoms} \cite{Eiter05}.
 For excellent introductions to the field of answer set programming we refer the reader to \citeA{Brewka11,Baral03,Eiter09}.